apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 If we have reached this point in the tutorial, the runtime is able to run and execute a simple test action.
-Now we need to validate the runtime against a set of mandatory tests both locally and within an OpenWhisk and Nuvolaris staging environment.
+Now we need to validate the runtime against a set of mandatory tests both locally and within an OpenWhisk and OpenServerless staging environment.
 Additionally, we should author and automate additional tests for language specific features and styles.